Andrusyshyn-Orest/Facilitation-of-the-theorem-proving-in-Coq-using-transformer/README.md

         python ./scripts/create_input_dataset.py -o "./theorems/test_theorems.json"
    ```
    The result is the ./theorems/test_theorems.json theorem dataset which contains every theorem from test set (except for the removed structures as "Instanse").
 We than construct our "trunc" and    "comp" datasets (./theorems/test_theorems_trunc.json, ./theorems/test_theorems_comp.json).
 We do not include code for this but the content of these datasets is described in our thesis.
-5) Having the theorem datasets, we know can generate proofs.
+5) Having the theorem datasets, we now can generate proofs.
 We do this with the following notebook: https://colab.research.google.com/drive/1iXysomZDQIq-dIKUCbtaF2I7w_T3bmFS?usp=sharing.
 As in previous cases, this notebook is also provided in our repository as ./notebooks/generating_proofs.ipynb.
 The corresponding script ./scripts/generating_proofs.py has default config ./configs/generation_config.json:
    ```
    {
        # generation hyperparameters